top of page

 partition espace -1.png

 I am also an amateur musician.
-I studied classical and jazz music for about ten years at the conservatory, and I have taken quite an interest in electronic music.
-For the past few years, I have been trying to forge links between music and astronomy, two disciplines that are dear to me.
-I am involved in two separate artistic science outreach projects combining astronomy and music : Cosmic Pulse and Les 4 saisons de l'Univers
+I studied classical and jazz music for about ten years at the conservatory and later developed a strong interest in electronic music.
+Over the past few years, I have been exploring ways to build bridges between music and astronomy, two fields that deeply inspire me.
+This exploration has led to two science–art outreach projects, Cosmic Pulse and Les 4 saisons de l’Univers, which blend astronomical concepts with musical creation to offer new ways of experiencing science.
+These projects have been recognized with the ULB Prize for Science Communication 2024 and the Wernaers Prize for Science Communication 2025.

 crédits image : Erica Durance